 When I was little - a LONG time ago - Mom used to occasionally make Cinnamon Twists.
-In short, these are made from bread dough.
+In short, these were made from her bread dough.
 Mom made some fantastic bread anyway, and making the Cinnamon Twists was a treat once in a while.
 I remember once our grade school was having a bake sale, and these were what I asked Mom to make.
 They were the first things that sold out!

 I had not thought of these for a very long time.
 I happened to see some pictures out on the 'net and it sparked the memory.
 I make all of our bread anyway, and I make Mom's bread recipe regularly.
 It makes such fantastic sandwiches or toast.
 So the other day I was making bread anyway and set aside a loaf worth of the dough to make these Cinnamon Twists.
 They are easy enough, though I am sure that I made the cinnamon mixture differently than Mom did.
 I mixed up some room temperature butter with sugar and cinnamon into a paste.
 I rolled out the dough to at least 2 feet wide by about 12 - 14 inches.
 I had one long end closest to me and spread the cinnamon mixture over that long half of the dough.
 I folded the top half of the dough down over the cinnamon mixture, making about a 7-inch by 24 inch piece.
-Using a bench scraper, I cut the strips. ![]() |
+Using a bench scraper, I cut the strips.

 Ah, memories.....

-My passion is to teach people how to create a harmony of flavors with their cooking, and help pass along my love and joy of food, both simple and exotic, plain or fancy.
-I continue my journey in ethnic and domestic cuisines, trying new things weekly.
-I would love to hear from you, to help me continue my journey to explore diverse culinary experiences and hopefully to start you on a journey of your own.
-Join me at A Harmony of Flavors Website and Marketplace, Tumblr, Facebook, Twitter, Pinterest and sign up for my Newsletter.
+My passion is teaching people how to create a harmony of flavors with their cooking, and passing along my love and joy of food, both simple or exotic, plain or fancy.
+I continue my journey in ethnic and domestic cuisines, continuing my journey to explore diverse culinary experiences and hopefully to start you on a journey of your own.
+Join me also at A Harmony of Flavors on Facebook, and Pinterest.

 No comments: